cocos/cocos-docs/en/ui/sliced-sprite.md

 # Use a Sliced Sprite to make a UI image

 The core design principle of the UI system is to automatically adapt to different device screen sizes.
 When developing the UI, we need to correctly set the each node's `size`, and which can be automatically stretched and adapted according to the screen size of the device.
-To achieve this, we usually use 9-sliced format images to render these nodes.
+To achieve this, we usually use the 9-sliced images to render these nodes.
 In this way, even if small original images can be used to generate background images that can cover the entire screen.
-On the one hand, the game package is reduced, and on the other hand, it can be flexibly adapted to different layout requirements.
+On the one hand, the game package is reduced, and on the other hand, it can flexibly fit different layout requirements.

 ![compare](sliced-sprite/compare.png)